47ng/fastify-micro/README.md

 ### Sentry

-Opt-in support for [Sentry](https://sentry.io) is provided, and can be activated by setting the `SENTRY_DSN` environment variable to the [DSN](https://docs.sentry.io/error-reporting/quickstart/?platform=node#configure-the-sdk) that is found in your project settings.
+Built-in support for [Sentry](https://sentry.io) is provided, and can be activated by setting the `SENTRY_DSN` environment variable to the [DSN](https://docs.sentry.io/error-reporting/quickstart/?platform=node#configure-the-sdk) that is found in your project settings.